 Talha Issevenler, Sociology

-Two examples that illustrates modification of everyday social temporality;
+An example that illustrates modification of everyday social time;

 “The Internet Is Filling Up Because Indians Are Sending Millions of ‘Good Morning!’
 Texts”

 Another example to illustrate political stakes of the control of micro-temporalities through social media timelines: